remorses/vitro/README.md

 -   [ ] wrap internal UI in shadow dom to isolate it from user CSS
 -   [x] add `importCSS` feature to let user import css like in CRA
 -   [ ] add a blocks view, made of files and folders (folders are taken from files title slashes), each file shows its experiments rendered in a small grid (because every file can have more than one experiment) (svg thumbnails are generated during dev), clicking on a file block shows its experiments thumbnails larger)
--   [x] wait for nextjs 9.5.4 for pnpm support
 -   [x] make vitro callable from sub directories, searching for a top level vitro.config.js file and setting the cwd to that level,
 -   [ ] make a dashboard where you can login with github, connect a repository and deploy its vitro app and get all the additional features like visual diffs, performance report, bundle size report
 -   [ ] make an example with an iframe in wrapper with emotion